brainfucksec/brainfucksec.github.io/_posts/2022-03-21-firefox-hardening-guide.md

 See: [Back up and restore information in Firefox profiles](https://support.mozilla.org/en-US/kb/back-and-restore-information-firefox-profiles)

-If you want to create new profile see: [Create, remove or switch Firefox profiles](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles?redirectslug=profile-manager-create-and-remove-firefox-profiles&redirectlocale=en-US) (also, see [Multiple profiles and Containers](#multiple-profiles-and-containers) section.
+For create new profiles see: [Create, remove or switch Firefox profiles](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles?redirectslug=profile-manager-create-and-remove-firefox-profiles&redirectlocale=en-US) also, see [Multiple profiles and Containers](#multiple-profiles-and-containers) section.

 ## Firefox Preferences